What to consider when making a firefighter injury claim

 If a firefighter injury has set you back, we'll help you move forward

-If your life, or the life of a loved one, has been affected by a firefighter injury, we can help.
-If your injuries were caused by your employer or a co-worker, you may be entitled to claim compensation.
+If you have been inured when working as a firefighter, we are here to help.
+If your injuries resulted from negligence by your employer or a co-worker, you could be entitled to compensation.

 You are not alone - Around 2,000 UK firefighters are injured each year